hosimesi/aws-mlops-practice/README.md

 $ tox
 ```

-There are many more commands, check the Makefile.
+There are many more commands, check the Makefile.(fluentd, grafana, prometheus, canary, importer)